World Tag League (NJPW): 2020

 The 2020 World Tag League took place in tandem with the 2020 Best of the Super Juniors from November 15 to December 11.
 The World Tag League sees 10 teams competing in a single block, with the top two teams facing in the finals.
-The tournament winners advanced to an IWGP Tag Team Championship match at Wrestle Kingdom 15.
+After reaching the final for 3 straight years previously, G.O.D. finally won the tournament and went on to defeat Dangerous Tekkers (Taichi and Zack Sabre Jr.) for the IWGP Tag Team Championship at Wrestle Kingdom 15.